Bilberry/Pine Bark (2008, 2010, 2015) & Glaucoma

-A study published in a 2010 issue of the journal Clinical Opthamology examined the effects of Mirtogenol in a group of 79 patients living with "asymptomatic ocular hypertension".
+An earlier study examined the effects of a formalation called Mirtogenol which combines French maritime pine bark and bilberry.
+The group studied consisted of 79 patients living with "asymptomatic ocular hypertension".
 The participants were separated into three groups:

 - received 80 mg of Mitroselect bilberry extract and 40 mg of Pycnogenol daily

 - applied a medicinal eye drop (Latanoprost)

 The trial lasted a total of 24 weeks and yielded the following results:

 - The Mirtogenol group lowered their intraocular pressure (IOP) from 38.1 to 29 mmHg or 24%.